 We can see how rapidly things started changing if we compare the discussion of new RP trends by Gimson in 1962 with that by John Wells just 20 years later (in his Accents of English).
 Gimson distinguishes three types of RP: conservative, general and advanced.
 Advanced RP is

 used by young people of exclusive social groups – mostly of the upper classes, but also, for prestige value, in certain professional circles.
 In its most exaggerated variety, this… would usually be judged ‘affected’ by other RP speakers, in the same way that all RP types are liable to be considered affected by those who use unmodified regional speech.

-A mere 20 years later, the world seems to have turned upside down.
+By 1982 the world seems to have turned upside down.
 John Wells on Gimson’s “advanced RP” speakers:

 social changes in Britain in the 1960s and 1970s… robbed them of their position as the most admired and imitated group.
 Over the last quarter-century all the signs are that the covert prestige of working-class speech is acting as a more potent source of innovation than the overt prestige of advanced RP.
 Mainstream RP is now the subject of imminent invasion by trends spreading from working-class urban speech, particularly that of London (Accents, p.
 105-6)

 With the loosening of social stratification and the recent trend for people of working-class or lower-middle-class origins to set the fashion in many areas of life, it may be that RP is on the way out. (p.
 118)